 Alternatively you can skip the navigation by pressing 'Enter'.

-Scotsman John Napier is best known to for his treatise on Protestant religion.
+This free course looks at Scotsman John Napier, best known to for his treatise on Protestant religion.
 However, it was his interest in a completely different subject that radically altered the course of mathematics.
-After forty years of dabbling in maths, he revealed his table of logarithms in the early 17th century.
+After 40 years of dabbling in maths, he revealed his table of logarithms in the early 17th century.